Litigation Group Continues to Grow

 James Heffner Elected to Cardinal Glennon Impact Board’s Executive Committee

 St. Louis, MO – Jan.
-3, 2011 – Danna McKitrick is pleased to announce three attorneys have been elected to the position of principal: Laura Gerdes Long, Sophya Qureshi Raza, and Jeffrey R. Schmitt.
-All three are primarily litigators, each with differing areas of focus spanning construction, health care, family, and real estate law as well as insurance defense and complex commercial litigation.
+3, 2011 – Danna McKitrick is pleased to announce Laura Gerdes Long and Jeffrey R. Schmitt have been elected to the position of principal.
+Both attorneys are primarily litigators, each with differing areas of focus spanning construction, health care, and real estate law as well as insurance defense and complex commercial litigation.

 “Many times throughout the past few years, our principals have gratefully observed that we currently have the best group of associates that we’ve ever had—they are truly exceptional.
 It’s a pleasure watching them grow and evolve as lawyers, bringing insights and strategic changes to our practice, as well as great legal talent.
 It’s now time to honor these three associates with promotions to principal and welcome them as peers into their new leadership positions,” says Ron Danna, senior principal and co-founder of the firm.